PatrickJS/redis-dataloader/README.md

     // The options here are the same as the regular dataloader options, with
     // the additional option "expire"
     {
-        // caching here is a local in memory cache
+        // caching here is a local in memory cache.
+Caching is always done
+        // to redis.
         cache: true,
         // if set redis keys will be set to expire after this many seconds
         // this may be useful as a fallback for a redis cache.
-        expire: 60
+        expire: 60,
+        // can include a custom serialization and deserialization for
+        // storage in redis.
+        serialize: date => date.getTime(),
+        deserialize: timestamp => new Date(timestamp)
     }
 );